of "Anti-Oppressive Education"

 of AERA, and on the Awards Committee and Equity Committee for the Curriculum

 Studies Division of AERA.
-He has also been a member of various professional and advocacy associations, including the National Association for Asian Pacific American Education, the National Association for the Education and Advancement of Cambodian, Laotian, and Vietnamese Americans, the Association for Asian American Studies, the Gay, Lesbian and Straight Education Network, and the National Association for Multicultural Education.
+He has also been a member of various professional and advocacy associations, including the National Association for Asian Pacific American Education, the National Association for the Education and Advancement of Cambodian, Laotian, and Vietnamese Americans, the Association for Asian American Studies, and the Gay, Lesbian and Straight Education Network.

 A Teacher and Teacher Educator